mahamshahid18/docs-test/Angular-OAuth-ACG.md

 app.controller('oauthClientController', function($scope, $rootScope, OAuthClient, Configuration) {
     Configuration.oAuthTokenUpdateCallback = function() {
-        // use root scope, setting service or any other way to store the token
+        // use root scope, a service or any other way to store the token
         $rootScope.token = Configuration.oAuthToken.accessToken.accesstoken;
     }
 });